Starrysky422/Starrysky422.github.io/_posts/2024-06-20-eyring-kramers-for-contact-on-stars.md

 ---
 layout: post
-title: Eyring–Kramers Law for Extinction Time of Contact Process on Stars
+title: The Eyring–Kramers Law for Extinction Time of Contact Process on Stars
 comments: true
 tags:
 - Probability Theory